 7. Shop secondhand

-If you love luxury items, you can still find them on a budget.
+If you love the items your favorite luxury influencer showcases, you can still find them on a budget.
 There are plenty of secondhand stores, websites, and apps that allow you to shop, sometimes directly from someone else’s closet.
-Some sites carry secondhand items at all price points, while others, like TheRealReal, specialize in reselling luxury goods.
+Some sites carry secondhand items at all price points, while others, like TheRealReal and Fashionphilr, specialize in reselling luxury goods.

 8. Focus on quality over quantity